Blog

 Eating Disorders and Comorbid Substance Use Disorder

-Substance use disorders (SUDs) are highly prevalent, with approximately 14.5 percent of individuals age 12 or over had a diagnosable SUD in the past year, including about 10.2 percent with an alcohol use disorder and 6.6 percent with an illicit drug use disorder.
+Drunkorexia is a non-medical term and is not a DSM-5 Diagnosis.
+Drunkorexia refers to the combination of disordered eating and unhealthy alcohol use.
+Substance use disorders (SUDs) are highly prevalent.
+According to a United States national survey, approximately 14.5 percent of individuals age 12 or over had a diagnosable SUD in the past year, including approximately 10.2 percent with an alcohol use disorder and 6.6 percent with an illicit drug use disorder.
 Illicit drug use and nonmedical use of medications alone or in combination with alcohol are associated with a substantial proportion of emergency department visits in the United States.
 The United States Centers for Disease Control and Prevention's National Center for Health Statistics estimated that there were 105,752 overdose deaths in the 12-month period ending October 2021.

-The essential feature of a substance use disorder is a cluster of cognitive, behavioral and physiological symptoms indicating that the individual continues using the substance despite significant substance-related problems.
-An important characteristic of SUD’s is an underlying change in brain circuits that may persist beyond detoxification, particularly in individuals with severe disorders.
+The essential feature of a substance use disorder is the presence of a cluster of cognitive, behavioral, and physiological symptoms indicating that the individual continues using the substance despite significant substance-related problems.
+An important characteristic of SUDs is an underlying change in brain circuits that may persist beyond detoxification, particularly in individuals with severe disorders.
 The behavioral effects of these brain changes may be exhibited in the repeated relapses and intense drug craving when the individuals are exposed to drug-related stimuli.
 The diagnosis of a substance use disorder is based on a pathological pattern of behaviors related to use of the substance.

 On the surface it can seem as though eating disorders and substance use disorders are completely different.
 But underneath the surface, they can develop for similar reasons.
 Both eating disorders and substance use disorders can develop as a result of trying to escape pain, anxiety, depression or stress.
 Because of this, we see a high comorbidity between substance use disorders and eating disorders.
 Both also share a significant amount of common risk factors, including brain chemistry, family history, low self-esteem, depression, anxiety and social pressures.